Loneliness and the Design of Fellowship

 The holy spirit within us, also known as the Christ within , is our spiritual radio receiver, specially designed to be able to pick up the spiritual radio signals which Jesus himself, on behalf of his Father, sends our way.

 For whosoever shall call upon the name of the Lord (the spirit of Christ) shall be saved.
-How then shall they call on him whom they have not believed? and how shall they believe him whom they have not heard? (in, in and of are not in the original text) and how shall they hear without a preacher?
+How then shall they call on him whom they have not believed? and how shall they believe of whom they have not heard? (in and in are not in the original text) and how shall they hear without a preacher?
 So then faith comes by hearing, and hearing by the word (rema – what is spoken directly to you) of God.
 Romans 10:13,14,17

 Recognizing, putting into practice, living by the mind of Christ is a developing thing.
 Putting off the old and putting on this new, developing spiritual man and his thinking is so other than what we have been used to.
 Don’t worry.
 God is infinitely patient, as you become accustomed to being instructed by Jesus Christ regarding the things of God.

-And don’t conform yourself to this world, but be transformed (changed) toward the renewing of the mind; so that you may prove (see developed by practice) what is that good and acceptable and perfect will of God.
+And to not conform yourself to this world, but to be transformed (changed) for to renew the mind; so that you may prove (to see developed by practice) what is that good and well-pleasing and perfect will of God.

 Romans 12:2